|

 legitimate website, right click their mouse, select 'view source', and copy

-to stolen credit card details.
-Email setup is easy and free with options
+often have access to stolen credit card details.
+Email setup is easy and

-like Gmail, Yahoo and many others that don't require proof of identity.
+free with options like Gmail, Yahoo and many others that don't require proof

 You have probably seen the sites that have a handsome man